tomaszs/Hintly/README.md

 On default RegEx rules are processed with a 'g' modifier.
 You can change this behaviour.
 For example by adding an 'i' modifier to make the rule case insensitive.
 All RegEx modifiers are supported by the extension.
 How to add modifier?

-1) Add a property "modifiers" to a rule and put there modifier letters.
+1) Add a property "modifiers" to a rule and put there local modifier letters.
 For example: 'gi'.
 2) Add a property "modifiers" on top of assistant JSON settings to set global modifiers for your rules

+If both modifiers are set, local modifiers will be used.

 ## Installation